PLAtE: A Large-scale Dataset for List Page Web Extraction: Introduction

-This dataset was created by sampling multi-item product review pages from Common Crawl and then using an annotation procedure to segment the page into different products and identify the attributes of each product.
-The dataset is comprised of 53,905 products from $6,810$ pages split into: training, development, and held-out test sets.
-To evaluate the dataset, we adapt a state-of-the-art web extraction model MarkupLM \cite{li2021markuplm} to extract information from multiple products in the same multi-item page.
-We report an F1 score of $0.750$ and $0.915$ for attribute classification and segmentation tasks respectively.
-To summarize, our contributions are (1) Creation of the first large-scale \textit{list page} web extraction dataset and (2) Evaluation of the dataset on page segmentation and attribute extraction tasks using a state-of-the-art neural web extraction approach.
+Because \datasetname{} is built from list (multi-item) pages, we can evaluate two tasks: segmentation and attribute extraction.
+In the segmentation task, the model should determine the boundaries of each product, i.e. where the information for each product begins and ends.
+In the attribute extraction task, each node in the HTML DOM tree can be assigned any number of three labels: product name, product review text, and product link.
+The dataset is comprised of $52,898$ products from $6,694$ pages split into: training, development, and held-out test sets.
+To evaluate the dataset, we adapt two state-of-the-art neural web extraction models; MarkupLM \cite{li2021markuplm} and DOM-LM \cite{deng2022dom}, as well as explore a text-based Transformer model, RoBERTa \cite{roberta}.
+We achieve an \fscore{} of $0.787$ and $0.735$ for segmentation and attribute extraction tasks respectively.
+We evaluate the potential of multi-task learning to improve performance and find that multi-task learning improves recall but slightly decreases precision, for both tasks.
+To summarize, our contributions are: (1) creating the first large-scale \textit{list page} web extraction dataset, (2) adapting state-of-the-art neural web extraction approaches to the segmentation and attribute extraction tasks, and (3) qualitatively and quantitatively comparing the performance of different models on the two presented tasks; segmentation and attribute extraction.